bafyle/Facepage/README.md

 ~~~
 You can change 'venv' to anything else if you want

-* Activate you virtual environment by going to:
+* Activate you virtual environment by:
 ~~~
 $ cd ./venv/Scripts/
 $ ./activate
 ~~~
 * Now you can install any python library you want without affecting your main python interpreter

-* From here you can install django and the dependencies into you new environment
+* From here you can install django and the dependencies into your new environment

 ## Running the server
 After installing Pillow and six using pip, you can clone the repo and run the server by going the repo folder (which is Facepage) and running this command: